ashastar/Data-Engineering-Notes/Data Engineering Introduction.md

 - Third Normal Form (3NF): Extends 2NF by eliminating transitive dependencies, ensuring that non-key attributes are not dependent on other non-key attributes.

 Higher normal forms (e.g., Boyce-Codd Normal Form, Fourth Normal Form) exist but are less commonly used in practice.

+## Database Design

+### Normalization and Denormalization

+Normalization is the process of organizing data in a database to reduce redundancy and improve data integrity.
+It involves breaking down tables into smaller, more manageable units by applying a series of normal forms (1NF, 2NF, 3NF, etc.).

+Denormalization, on the other hand, is the process of intentionally introducing redundancy into a database design to improve read performance for specific queries.

+### Entity-Relationship Diagrams (ERD)

+ERDs are visual representations of the relationships between entities in a database.
+They help in understanding the structure and dependencies within a database, making it easier to design and maintain complex systems.

+### Star and Snowflake Schema Designs

+These are common approaches for designing data warehouses:

+- Star Schema: Consists of a central fact table surrounded by dimension tables
+- Snowflake Schema: An extension of the star schema where dimension tables are normalized into multiple related tables

+## Data Warehousing Concepts

+### OLTP vs. OLAP

+OLTP (Online Transaction Processing) systems are designed for handling real-time transactions and operational data.
+They are optimized for write operations and support day-to-day business operations.

+OLAP (Online Analytical Processing) systems are optimized for complex queries and data analysis.
+They support read-heavy workloads and are used for business intelligence and decision-making processes.

+### Data Warehousing Architecture

+A typical data warehousing architecture includes:

+- Data Sources: Various internal and external data origins
+- ETL/ELT Processes: For data integration and transformation
+- Data Storage: Centralized repository for integrated data
+- Data Access Tools: Interfaces for querying and analyzing warehouse data

+### Data Marts

+Data marts are subsets of a data warehouse focused on specific business areas or departments.
+They provide tailored data access and analysis capabilities for particular user groups within an organization.

+### ETL vs. ELT

+ETL (Extract, Transform, Load) is the traditional approach where data is transformed before loading into the target system.
+It's suitable for complex transformations and when the target system has limited processing power.

+ELT (Extract, Load, Transform) is a modern approach where raw data is loaded first, then transformed within the target system.
+It's beneficial when using powerful data warehousing platforms that can handle large-scale transformations efficiently.